 BY CHRIS BUXBAUM

-My first apartment was a semi flat with no not running water above my Dad's transport caff The Go To It Café in Park Royal, London.
+My first apartment was a semi flat with no not running water above my Dad's transport caff The Go To It Café in Park Royal, West London.

 The upstairs had not been lived in for 10 years, but I took 2 of the rooms and cleaned and decorated them.
-The rest of the place was dusty and kinda spooky.

 Downstairs the caff was giant and busy.
 It had once or twice been used as a film location due to its proximity to BBC's Shepherds Bush Studio.